silvncr/folder2osz/README.md

 `folder2osz` **is not**:

 - Necessarily perfect.
 This program is still in development, and there may be bugs.
 If you encounter any bugs, please report them in the [Issues](https://github.com/silvncr/folder2osz/issues) tab.
-For contribution information, see [Contributing](#contributing).
+If you want to contribute, feel free to submit a pull request.
 - Affiliated with *osu!* or its creator, Dean "peppy" Herbert.
 For official information about *osu!*, visit [osu.ppy.sh](https://osu.ppy.sh).

 ## Features